Page cover

 Import Stages

-Allows you to upload a list of production stages from a CSV file, instead of entering them one by one.
+This option allows you to upload a list of production stages from a CSV file, instead of entering them one by one.
 This is a quick way to set up or update stages in bulk, especially helpful when working with lots of products or complex processes.

 8